cyber-drop/cryptocomics/README.md

 # cryptocomics
 We will help you to understand the BLOCKCHAIN!
 AUTHOR: [@Antropocosmist](https://t.me/Antropocosmist)
 Any question or idea?
-Send me messee!
+Send me message!
 I'm a communicative person)

 ## cyber•Drop Services